• Skip to main content

 There is no cost for this service for Medicare eligible patients.

-How to self-refer
+How to apply

-Download the application form (733KB) and either:
+• download the application form (733KB) and either:

-• save the form to your computer and enter your information.
+• save the form to your computer, fill in your information and email us the electronic form.

 In the meantime, please continue your pregnancy care with your general practitioner (GP), including first trimester screening and prenatal blood tests.